Bombing of Braunschweig: Target marking

 The Mosquitos of No. 5 Group marked the target for the main force.
 No. 5 Group had developed its own techniques separate to the Pathfinder Force and was using "sector bombing".
 It used the cathedral as a reckoning point for the "master bomber" in the lead plane.
 Over the Dom-Insel – the site of Braunschweig Cathedral – a green flare was dropped, a so-called blind marker.
 Other Mosquitos dropped their markers of various colours, lighting the target up.
 The first red flare fell south-west of the city centre.
 The same aircraft then dropped about 60 flares from a height of 1000 m, which slowly floated down to the ground, each burning for about 3–7 minutes.
 Those lit markers were called (lit.
 'Christmas tree') by the Germans, due to their characteristic appearance.
 Given the clear night, (Note: The report from filmed intelligence was "Visibility: excellent".) the problem-free overflight, and the flawless marking of the target, the conditions for the attack were optimal, from the British point of view.

 The green marker on the Dom-Insel served to guide the bomb aimers in all following aircraft, who flew in over it from various directions in a fan-shaped formation, whereupon they dropped their bombs.

 RAF filming

 Stills from film taken of raid on Duisburg during night beginning 14 October 1944.
 A Lancaster drops "Window" to confuse enemy radar (left), then 30 lb incendiary bombs and a 4,000 lb "cookie".

 This raid on Braunschweig was filmed by a Lancaster of the RAF Film Production Unit, outfitted for the task with three Eyemo-type cameras.
 The camera plane flew over Braunschweig, along with the rest of the bombers, at a height of 4950 m at 260 km/h.
 The time of the onset of the attack was noted as 2:33 am.

-A copy of the film is held by the Städtisches Museum Braunschweig.
-The film is accompanied by the following note:

-Bomber Command ... made a heavy and concentrated attack on the industrial town of Brunswick, which is one of Germany’s biggest centres for the aircraft and engineering industries.
-As the aircraft with the cameras runs up to the target, the fires can be seen spreading rapidly all over the city and by the time the aircraft is over the target, the whole city is ablaze and the streets can be seen clearly outlined.